insovs/Optimization-Windows/Services/Bluetooth/README.md

 # Bluetooth

 Scripts to fully disable or re-enable all Bluetooth services, adapters, drivers and radio on Windows.
-More complete than a simple `.reg` tweak — this handles everything in one shot.

 > [!NOTE]
 > **Make sure you dont use Bluetooth before applying.**